CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: Related Work

-\textbf{Skill Synthesis and RL with LLM-Generated Code.} A large body of work uses LLMs as \emph{static} code generators for reward functions~\citep{ma2024eureka, yu2023l2r, xie2024text2reward, kwon2023reward}, environment curricula~\citep{liang2024eurekaverse, ryu2025curriculllm}, domain randomization~\citep{ma2024dreureka}, and intrinsic exploration goals~\citep{du2023ellm}, or to synthesize environments and skills autonomously~\citep{wang2024robogen, ahn2024autort}—in all cases the LLM is frozen while a separate downstream policy is trained.
-Complementarily, RL with verifiable rewards (RLVR) has emerged as a powerful paradigm for improving the language model itself, with strong results across reasoning~\citep{guo2025deepseek, openai_o1_system_card_2024, shao2024deepseekmath}, code generation~\citep{le2022coderl, shojaee2023ppocoder}, and interactive agentic settings spanning software engineering~\citep{wei2025swerl, pan2024training} and web interaction~\citep{qi2024webrl}. \rlname{} extends RLVR to robot manipulation: rather than using the LLM to produce reward code for a separate policy, we directly fine-tune the language model via GRPO using execution outcomes from physics simulation.
+\textbf{Skill Synthesis and RL with LLM-Generated Code.} A large body of work uses LLMs as \emph{static} code generators for reward functions, curricula, and skill synthesis with a frozen LLM and a separate trained policy~\citep{ma2024eureka, yu2023l2r, liang2024eurekaverse, ma2024dreureka, du2023ellm, wang2024robogen, ahn2024autort}; complementarily, RL with verifiable rewards (RLVR) improves the model itself across reasoning, code, and agentic settings~\citep{guo2025deepseek, shao2024deepseekmath, wei2025swerl, pan2024training, feng2026retool}. \rlname{} extends RLVR to robot manipulation by directly fine-tuning the language model via GRPO on physics-simulation outcomes, rather than using the LLM to produce reward code for a separate policy.